influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/introduction/getting-started/_index.md

 Flux is InfluxData's new functional data scripting language designed for querying, analyzing, and acting on time series data.

-This multi-part guide walks through querying time series data from InfluxDB using Flux.
+This multi-part guide walks through important concepts related to Flux, how to query time series data from InfluxDB using Flux, and an introduction to Flux syntax and functions.

 ## What you will need